Don't let your fear keep you out of the chair !

 What else can be done?

-Dr. Chang is trained and certified to use provide conscious sedation through two proven methods:
+Dr. Chang and Dr. Tatum are trained and certified to use provide conscious sedation through two proven methods:

 • Oral Medication taken about an hour before your appointment will help to eliminate mild anxiety and allow you to relax throughout your treatment.
 This option is not as effective as intravenous sedation; oral sedation is more suitable for short appointments in older patients (more than 40 years old).